braccinocorto/MLZoomcamp/__Capstone_Project/README.md

 So, this first analysis will involve 'only' the audio details of the track, and some feature engineering as to detect the period of release of a track, and its 'ever green' status, as some of the most followed playlists involve a "decade" mood ("All out 2000s", "All out 80s").

 Note that "genre" is not included in the collected data.
-Spotify is "genre agnostic", and keeping track of the evolving scenario inside each niche is really hard (see for example Beatport - a niche digital music store/service provider centered around electronic music, which has to recalibrate genre every 2/3 years to accomodate new waves of music in a sub-genre).
+Spotify is "genre agnostic", at least at track level, and keeping up with the evolving scenario inside each niche is really hard (see for example Beatport - a niche digital music store/service provider centered around electronic music, which has to recalibrate genre every 2/3 years to accomodate new waves of music in a sub-genre of its niche).

 We'll try to find out if there is any correlation between the tracks in a single playlist.
 And then, given a "non-play listed" track, find which of the 50 analyzed playlist is the best match, according to the details of the track.

-##EDA
+## EDA
 ===
 [notebook 01_EDA.ipynb]
 We did the analysis of the collected data.